flare-foundation/governance-proposals/FIP/FIP_9.md

 ### 2.1 The Emissions Committee

 The responsibility for directing emissions toward dApps and protocols building on Flare will be vested in an Emissions Committee.
+The Committee will initially launch with six members but may expand in size and change members upon majority approval from the Committee.

 The Committee will have the discretion to allocate `$FLR` emissions to dApps and protocols, while adhering to the proposed rules and maximum monthly `$FLR` emissions limits, as detailed in the [emissions schedule](#2-technical-description).
 The Committee will have the authority to decide the form and distribution of the emissions, such as whether they are available in `$FLR` or a wrapped version of `$FLR` with vesting periods.